Helpful context:

-Lock-free: the system as a whole always makes progress - at least one thread completes an operation in a finite number of steps.
-Individual threads may still starve under adversarial scheduling, but the data structure can never be globally stuck.
-This is the most common guarantee in practice.
+Lock-free: the system as a whole always makes progress - at least one thread completes an operation in finite steps.
+Individual threads may retry indefinitely under adversarial scheduling, but the system never gets globally stuck.
+This is the standard goal for production lock-free code.

 Wait-free: every individual thread completes its operation in a bounded number of steps, regardless of what other threads do.
-This is the strongest guarantee and also the hardest to achieve.
-Wait-free queues exist but are considerably more complex to implement.
+The strongest guarantee and the hardest to achieve.
+Wait-free queues exist in the literature but are considerably more complex than lock-free ones and rarely used in practice.

-The primitive that makes lock-free programming possible is Compare-And-Swap (CAS):
+The hardware primitive that makes lock-free programming possible is Compare-and-Swap (CAS):

-bool CAS(int *addr, int expected, int new_val) {
+bool CAS(T *addr, T expected, T new_val) {

 if (*addr == expected) {